 American period rooms are a phenomenon of the Colonial Revival period.
 Just as the National Society Daughters of the American Revolution (NSDAR) was at the forefront of the Colonial Revival, the DAR Museum period rooms are among the earliest in America.
-In each room you are stepping into a room from the past.
-Texas is honored to sponsor one of the period rooms in the DAR Museum, items which might have been in the home of Caroline and William Mewes and their children, who immigrated to central Texas from Germany in the 1850s.
+Texas is honored to sponsor one of the period rooms in the DAR Museum.

 The Texas Room suggests a bedroom decorated in the German immigrant style of a mid-to-late 19th-century bedroom.
 The inspiration for its decoration came from a bedroom in a mid-19th-century extant house originally located in Alleyton, Texas.
 The decorative motifs and furnishings are evocative of Germanic contributions to the American decorative arts.

-The pegged walnut table has a molded apron, tapered legs and a convenient drawer for storage.
-It dates from about 1865.
+The pegged walnut table has a molded apron, tapered legs, and a drawer.
+It dates from c.1865.
 The child’s wooden-slat back rocking chair is painted blue over brown and has a rawhide seat laced to the frame with rawhide strips.
 It dates from the late 19th century.

 New additions to the Texas Room in 2004 include a dressing table mirror, American, c.
 1840 –1850.
 The dressing table was made of mahogany and mahogany veneers with white pine as the secondary wood.